loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 other stacks can be allocated and freed, and variables can only be pushed on the current one.
 Mutating or reading other stacks is undefined behavior.

-All functions in SLFL are called through jumps(with some discrepancies for top-level functions and FFI).
+All functions in #languageName are called through jumps(with some discrepancies for top-level functions and FFI).
 This is implemented by passing around all functions as values on the stack.
 Top-level functions however work differently, and works in a somewhat similar manner